Family Invites. Without Ghosting.

 A few things worth saying clearly:

-• Photos in a shared box are visible to everyone in the share.
-This is obvious but worth saying — don't share a box and expect photos to be private from the people you shared with.
+- Photos in a shared box are visible to everyone in the share.
+Obvious but worth saying — don't share a box and expect photos to be private from the people you shared with.

-• Revoking a share immediately removes access on next sync.
-Cached data on the other person's device is wiped on next open.
+- Revoking a share removes access on the other person's next sync.
+Cached data on their device is wiped on next open.

 Full policy: allkeep.org/en/privacy.

-If you already have an AllKeep account, sharing is in the box context menu — three dots → Share → invite by email.
-The other person installs the Android app or signs in on the web, accepts, done.
+If you already have an account, sharing is in the box context menu — three dots → Share → invite by email.
+Then, importantly, check your Shares tab tomorrow and see whether it says accepted or pending.
+That's the part that changes the game.

-If you don't have an account yet — install the Android app, set up your first workspace, then invite a partner or family member to a single box.
-The "where did you put X" question won't be a question anymore.
+If you don't have an account yet — install the Android app, set up one workspace, share one box.
+Once the second person accepts, the "where did you put X" question stops being a question.